 - Improving quality of life

-The management of the nutritional path includes three stages:
+The management of the nutritional pathway includes three stages:

 - NUTRITIONAL EVALUATION: it is performed through a thorough physiological and pathological anamnesis and an accurate physical examination (anamnestic data, food intake, anthropometry, biohumoral parameters, functional parameters).
-It allows to define nutritional status; specific tests allow to define even the degree of a possible state of malnutrition
+It defines nutritional status; specific tests define even the degree of a possible state of malnutrition

 - NUTRITIONAL SUPPORT AND MONITORING: on the basis of the results of the nutritional evaluation performed, a specific nutrition plan is developed for each patient.
-If the patient with natural nutrition is not able to fully meet metabolic demands, then nutritional supplements are prescribed to reach compensation.
-If the patient is unable to feed himself naturally, artificial nutrition is used.
+If the patient with normal nutrition is not able to fully meet metabolic demands, then nutritional supplements are prescribed to compensate this.
+If the patient is unable to feed himself/herself naturally, artificial nutrition is used.

-We now point out some dietary and behavioral tips aimed to improve some of the most common side effects caused by therapeutic treatments, in order to facilitate nutrition in patients who are able to feed themselves.
+We then point out some dietary and behavioural tips aimed to improve some of the most common side effects caused by therapeutic treatments, in order to facilitate nutrition in patients who are able to feed themselves.
 Please note that these recommendations do not intend in any way to replace the pharmacological therapies prescribed by your doctor.